cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 Managing packages
 -----------------
 Almost any real-world project requires functionality that is not available in Python out of the box.
-Therefore, it is important to know how to install additional packages (from PyPI).
+Therefore, it is important to know how to install additional third-party packages.
 You might also want to uninstall packages that you don't need anymore to save disk space.
-It is also a good idea to keep all installed packages up to date, because package maintainers fix bugs and add new features in new releases.
+It is also a good idea to keep all installed packages up to date, because package maintainers fix bugs and add new features all the time.

-All these tasks can be performed with the `pip` command line tool, which is contained in the `pip` package that is bundled with Python.
+All of these tasks can be performed with the `pip` command line tool, which is contained in the `pip` package that is bundled with Python.
 We will explore how `pip` performs important package management tasks.
 First, we need to open a terminal:

 - On Windows, open the "Command Prompt" or "Windows Terminal" app from the start menu.
 - On macOS, open the "Terminal" app.